LTUC/amman-dotnet-401d2/Curriculum/Class34/LAB.md

 **User Story 2:** Building off of US1, Make an email get sent after registration of a new account.

 **User Story 3:** Update your Basket page to have a "Checkout" button.
 This checkout will complete the customers order.
-Make this Checkout button link to a "Summary" action in the "CheckoutController"
+Make this Checkout button link to a "Receipt" action in the "CheckoutController"

-**User Story 4:** Create a new "CheckoutController" with an action named "Summary".
+**User Story 4:** Create a new "CheckoutController" with an action named "Receipt".
 On this summary page, bring in all the items from the user's basket and displays line items of what the user has "purchased".
 Display:
 	1. The name of the product
 	2. The price of the product
 	3. The Qty purchased